 Research and development.
 Research and development expenses primarily consist of personnel and facility-related costs attributable to our engineering research and development personnel.
 These expenses include work related to the design, engineering and testing of antenna designs, and antenna integration, validation and testing of customer devices.
 These expenses include salaries, including stock-based compensation, benefits, bonuses, travel, communications, and similar costs, and depreciation and allocated operating expenses such as office supplies, premises expenses, and insurance.
 We may also incur expenses from consultants and for prototyping new antenna solutions.
-We expect research and development expense to increase in absolute dollars as we increase our research and development headcount to further strengthen and enhance our antenna design and integration capabilities and invest in the development of new solutions and markets, although our research and development expense may fluctuate as a percentage of total sales.
+We expect research and development expense to increase in absolute dollars as we continue to invest in the development of new solutions and markets and as we invest in improving efficiencies within our supply chain, although our research and development expense may fluctuate as a percentage of total sales.

 Sales and marketing.
 Sales and marketing expenses primarily consist of personnel and facility-related costs for our sales, marketing, and business development personnel, stock-based compensation and bonuses earned by our sales personnel, and commissions earned by our third-party sales representative firms.
 Sales and marketing expense also includes the costs of trade shows, marketing programs, promotional materials, demonstration equipment, travel, recruiting, and allocated costs for certain facilities.
-We expect sales and marketing expense to increase in absolute dollars as we support our growth opportunities, although our sales and marketing expense may fluctuate as a percentage of total sales.
+We expect sales and marketing expense to decrease in absolute dollars as we realign our sales and marketing efforts, although our sales and marketing expense may fluctuate as a percentage of total sales.

 General and administrative.
 General and administrative expenses primarily consist of personnel and facility-related costs for our executive, finance, and administrative personnel, including stock-based compensation, as well as legal, accounting, and other professional services fees, depreciation, and other corporate expenses.
 We have recently incurred, and expect to continue to incur, additional expenses as we grow our operations and operate as a public company, including higher legal, corporate insurance and accounting expenses, and the additional costs of achieving and maintaining regulatory compliance.
-We expect general and administrative expense to increase in absolute dollars due to additional costs associated with growing our business, although our general and administrative expense may fluctuate as a percentage of total sales.